-I love her great big giant balls.
+I love her great big giant gonads.

 So, to be polite, I put about 1/8 of a teaspoon on my plate.
 And then everyone at the table started raving about it.
 So I tasted it.
 EAU MAH GAH, y’all.
 It was SO GOOD!

 I think what won me over was the texture.
 I’m not a big gelatin fan which might have something to do with my aversion to cranberry sauce since most that I had as a child came out of a can.
 Also?
 I was the only college student in the world that couldn't stand jell-o shots.

 The texture in this is what did it for me.
 The finely chopped celery and walnuts offer a little bite alongside the fibrous pineapple and cranberries and balance the sweetness.
 The gelatin really just holds it all together – it’s not rubbery.

 So, here’s Dawn's cranberry stuff.
 I will totally be making this for Thanksgiving this year which will be the first time I've made cranberry sauce.
 EVER.
 I can't wait!

 |I know this isn't the best picture but I didn't know I was going to love it before we dove in to it.|

 These are the leftovers.
 And Angel Baby.
 Who wanted to eat it for breakfast the next morning.